nclairesays/babbles-to-babbles-frontend/README.md

-# pears-to-pears-front
+# BABBLES TO BABBLES

+## ON COPY RIGHT
-1. we own ALL the rights to apples to apples and to apple inc. I am stephan jobs.
+we own ALL the rights to apples to apples and to apple inc. I am stephan jobs.